-- Restricting the concentration of credit to issuer, issuer group, and industry; - Establishing prudent loan structuring, credit review and authorization processes; - Monitoring the quality of the credit portfolio ensuring conservative valuation and timely recognition of losses through specific loan impairment charges and securities write downs; - Providing new and annual reviews of issuers and industries for credit quality; - Limiting credit union loans; and - Limiting the use of derivatives.
+- Restricting the concentration of credit to issuer, issuer group, and industry; - Establishing prudent loan structuring, credit review and authorization processes; - Monitoring the quality of the credit portfolio ensuring conservative valuation and timely recognition of losses through specific loan impairment charges and securities write downs; - Providing new and annual reviews of issuers and industries for credit quality; - Establishing prudent limits on loans to provincial credit unions - · Requiring specific collateral on loans to non-provincial credit unions; and - Limiting the use of derivatives.

 SaskCentral's Board is responsible for approving the credit risk tolerances in the Financial Management Policy upon the recommendation of the Audit and Risk Committee.
-Compliance to this policy is presented to the Audit and Risk Committee on a quarterly basis.
+Compliance to this policy is presented to the Audit and Risk Committee on a guarterly basis.